metaplex-foundation/umi/docs/transactions.md

   .add(transferSol(umi, { ... }))
 ```

 You may also split a transaction builder into two if, for instance, the transaction that would be created from the original builder would be too big to be sent to the blockchain.
 To do so, you may use the [`splitByIndex`](https://umi-docs.vercel.app/classes/umi.TransactionBuilder.html#splitByIndex) method or the more dangerous [`unsafeSplitByTransactionSize`](https://umi-docs.vercel.app/classes/umi.TransactionBuilder.html#unsafeSplitByTransactionSize) method.
-Make sure to ready the comment on the API reference for the latter.
+Make sure to read the comment on the API reference for the latter.

 ```ts
 const [builderA, builderB] = builder.splitByIndex(2);